 Is there copyright in collection of data?

 Copyright protects a range of materials such as books, journal articles, images, music, movies and computer programs.
-It can also protect compilations of material or data where there has been, skill, judgment, labour or expense required to compile it.
+It can also protect compilations of material or data in some situations.

 Copyright in the compilation of facts, figures and information